-BECTU members enjoy a range of benefits and services in addition to all-important support in the workplace.
-Legal services and low-cost insurances are amongst the most valued additional benefits.
-Join BECTU
+In addition to all-important support in the workplace, BECTU members enjoy a range of benefits and services.
+Our legal services and low-cost insurances are amongst the most valued core benefits.

 How to become a BECTU member?
 Join online if you're a freelancer.
 Alternatively, download or request the appropriate application form.

 The Benevolent Fund is open to applications for modest grants from members in serious financial difficulty.
-For more information members should quote their membership number in correspondence with our administrative officer Tracey Hunt.
+For more information members should quote their membership number in correspondence with assistant finance office, Amy Hong.

 BFI Members are at the front of the queue for the hottest film tickets in London, and enjoy a great package of other film benefits.
 Find full details at www.bfi.org.uk/join.